 Please turn off you cell phone before class.
 No shoes in the studio - socks or bare feet only.
 Please be considerate of your fellow students by not holding extraneous conversations during class, and moving quietly if you need to get up to go to the bathroom or leave for any reason.
 After class, please roll mats tightly, and put props away neatly.
 Don't forget to take all your belongings including mats, clothes, water bottles, jewelry, keys, etc. You'd be amazed at the collection in the Lost & Found.
 Also please refrain from wearing perfume at YogaSpace.
 Many students and teachers are sensitive or allergic to certain scents.

 We offer a variety of payment options to meet your needs (see our rates).
-If you are dropping in for a class, the cost is $19.
-Additionally, we offer a $14 drop-in rate for students, seniors (65+) and veterans.
+If you are dropping in for a class, the cost is $20.
+Additionally, we offer a $15 drop-in rate for seniors (65+), students, teachers and veterans.
 We also have a special rate for new students for the first month: 3 classes for $36 in your first 30 days with us.
 That's quite a deal at $12 per class.